 I wanted the creamy pesto dip to have lots of flavor but not be overpowering.
-Adding the basil pesto alone was a bit bland so I figured I’d increase some of the key flavors that go into the pesto.
-Adding enough extra lemon juice and zest, as well as Parmesan and extra pine nuts put the flavors over the top and the added lemon makes for a super fresh taste.
-Prosciutto Grissinis with Creamy Pesto Dip is a great party appetizer or a delicious first course.
+Adding lemon juice and zest, as well as Parmesan, garlic, and extra pine nuts put the flavors over the top and the lemon makes for a super fresh taste.
+Prosciutto Wrapped Breadsticks with Creamy Pesto Dip is a great party appetizer or first course.

 Change it up depending on your party theme.
-For a Mexican theme; instead of the prosciutto, use roast beef and for the creamy dip, switch out the basil pesto for chopped jalapenos, use cheddar instead of Parmesan cheese and omit the pine nuts.
-Use creamed avocadoes in place of the cream cheese and sprinkle with red pepper flakes.
+For a Mexican theme, use roast beef and switch out the basil pesto for chopped jalapeños.
+Use cheddar instead of Parmesan cheese and omit the pine nuts,.
+Use creamed avocados in place of the cream cheese and sprinkle with red pepper flakes.